SchrodingerBird/Getting-And-Cleaning-Data/README.md

 This Readme file is a instuction for the source file run_analysis.R

-1. unzip the data source from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. get and unzip the data source from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 2. before runing the run_analysis.R in the RStudio, you may set your working directory to ./UCI HAR Dataset